torvalds/linux/Documentation/security/landlock.rst

 ------------------------

 All access rights are tied to an inode and what can be accessed through it.
-Reading the content of a directory doesn't imply to be allowed to read the content of a listed inode.
+Reading the content of a directory does not imply to be allowed to read the content of a listed inode.
 Indeed, a file name is local to its parent directory, and an inode can be referenced by multiple file names thanks to (hard) links.
 Being able to unlink a file only has a direct impact on the